aragon/aragon.js/docs/API.md

 ### store

-**Should be** used as the main "event loop" in application background scripts running in a WebWorker.
+**Should be** used as the main "event loop" in an application's background script (running inside a WebWorker).
 Listens for events, passes them through `reducer`, caches the resulting state, and re-emits that state for easy chaining.

 The store has block caching automatically applied, such that subsequent loads of the application only fetch new events from a cached ("committed") block height (rather than from `0` or the app's initialization block).

 The reducer takes the signature `(state, event)` à la Redux.
 Note that it _must always_ return a state, even if it is unaltered by the event.
-Returning `undefined` will reset the reduced state to its initial null state.
+Returning `undefined` will reset the reduced state to its initial `null` state.

 Also note that the initial state is always `null`, not `undefined`, because of [JSONRPC](https://www.jsonrpc.org/specification) limitations.